 Industrial machinery literally runs on oil, and the successful outcome of manufacturing depends on that oil being maintained properly.
 Plants that turn a blind eye to oil maintenance do so at great risk.
 Oil that becomes wet, acidic, or abrasive will turn on its host (machine) and become a liability.

 Industrial oil becomes abrasive from wear metals, abrasive dirt, and particle contamination.
-The most serious result of abrasive oil is the detrimental effect it has on seals.
-Machine seals are lubricated by the system's oil, and they will last a long time if the oils are maintained effectively.
-If they are not maintained properly, the seals will degrade and cause leakage.
-Leaking machines require pans under them, which need to be vacuumed regularly, and the waste oils pose a disposal problem.
+Too much metal in the oil can make the oil itself abrasive, causing a snowball effect in wear or seal degradation.
+Machine seals are lubricated by the system’s oil, and they will last a long time if the oil is maintained effectively.
+If not, the seals will degrade and cause leakage.
+Leaking machines require pans under them, which need to be vacuumed regularly, and the waste oil poses a disposal problem.
 Fresh oil is purchased needlessly, running up maintenance costs.
-Machines that leak oil also run the risk of being run low on oil and having improper oils used as replacement.
-All these expensive problems can be eliminated by keeping machine oils in serviceable condition.
+Machines that leak also run the risk of being run low on oil and having improper oils used as replacement.
+All these expensive problems can be eliminated by keeping the oil in serviceable condition.

 What About Filtering Oil?

 Many industrial operations hire filtration companies to filter insolubles and abrasive contaminants from their oil.
 Some plants operate their own filtration equipment.
-Filtering oil that's currently in use is a good idea, and it helps companies avoid needlessly purchasing virgin oil products, but it has limits.
-Oil that is filtered too many times can contain damaged additives.
-If the additives are damaged, the oil can't function effectively: the oil loses lubricity and becomes oxidized.
-There is a point at which the additives either need to be restored or the oil needs to be replaced, and oil analysis is useful in determining this point.
-It can also help to rate the effectiveness of a company's filtration program.
+Filtering oil that’s currently in use is a good idea, and it helps companies avoid needlessly purchasing virgin oil products, but it has limits.
+Not everything can be removed by filtering the oil, and some filtration systems are less effective than others.
+Oil analysis can help determine which oils need filtering or changing and it can help determine the effectiveness of a company’s filtration program.

 Not all wear metals and abrasive contaminants can be filtered out of the oil; they tend to accumulate and eventually reach levels that leave the oil unserviceable.
 A test known as the ISO Cleanliness Code (also called a “Particle Count“) can be used to rate the cleanliness of an oil sample.
 This test also shows the effectiveness of the machine’s in-line oil filtration.

-We rarely see a mechanical failure developing in an industrial machine.
-They tend to be over-engineered , and when maintained properly and lubricated with serviceable oil, they tend to operate trouble-free for decades.
-When a mechanical problem does develop, however, oil analysis may be the only reliable way to detect it.
-When a machine you depend on for your daily output fails, it costs far more than the cost of repairs a company can lose millions in down time and lost production.
-When you think of it, the $20 to $30 cost of a routine oil analysis for your machines may be the least expensive insurance you can buy to keep your machines mechanically healthy, well lubricated, and functioning trouble-free.
+When a machine you depend on for your daily output fails, it costs far more than the cost of repairs; a company can lose millions in down time and lost production.
+When you think of it, the $25 to $30 cost of a routine oil analysis for your machines may be the least expensive insurance you can buy to keep your machines mechanically healthy, well lubricated, and functioning trouble-free.